 folder in the sample you want to run(e.g. /Samples/AddImageTest/CS

-and make a new file named runall_dotnetcore.sh
+and find the file named runall_dotnetcore.sh

 The tests will run one by one.